U.S. Route 222 Business (Reading, Pennsylvania): Route description

 After the PA 12 interchange, the business route continues north as a four-lane divided highway called North 5th Street Highway through a mix of residential and commercial areas in the community of Hyde Villa.
 US 222 Bus. heads past multiple shopping centers and passes to the east of the former Fairgrounds Square Mall, transitioning into a five-lane road with a center left-turn lane.
 The road heads to the west of the borough of Laureldale and passes between a lake to the west and Muhlenberg High School to the east.
 The route runs past more businesses and narrows to a three-lane road with a center left-turn lane as it passes to the west of the community of South Temple.

 US 222 Bus. curves northeast as Allentown Pike at the Tuckerton Road/Tuckerton Avenue intersection near the community of Cherokee Ranch and heads northeast through suburban residential areas in Temple.
 The road passes between businesses to the northwest and homes to the southeast before it continues through commercial areas as a four-lane road with two northbound lanes, one southbound lane, and a center left-turn lane.

-The route curves north and narrows to three lanes with a center left-turn lane, passing between farmland to the west and woods to the east as it continues into Ontelaunee Township.
-The business route passes near a few homes and businesses before it widens into a four-lane divided highway and passes under Norfolk Southern's Reading Line.
+The route curves north and narrows to three lanes with a center left-turn lane, running between farmland to the west and woods to the east as it continues into Ontelaunee Township.
+The business route passes near a few homes and businesses before it widens into a four-lane divided highway and crosses under Norfolk Southern's Reading Line.
 US 222 Bus. reaches its northern terminus at a trumpet interchange with the end of the US 222 freeway bypass of Reading, at which point Allentown Pike continues north as US 222.